SAP-samples/btp-terraform-samples/released/SAP-Inside-Tracks/SITBLR_DEC_2024/exercises/EXERCISE2/README.md

 Nothing new here that we have not seen before.
 We use the `can` expression to check if the input is valid when compared to a specific regular expression leveraging the `regex` function.

+> [!NOTE]
+> You can also use functions inside of functions to express more complex conditions such as [concat function](https://developer.hashicorp.com/terraform/language/functions/concat) to combine multiple lists into one list and then use the `contains` function to check if the input is part of that list.

 #### Input variable *org_name*

 And last but not least we want to add and validate the *organization name* variable.
 Add the following code to the `variables.tf` file: